yanivlogi/Jewelry-Pricing-Calculator/README.md

 A calculator that determines the selling price of jewelry based on gold weight, diamond size, whether the diamond is natural or CVD, and side diamonds.
 Developed for a jewelry company to streamline their pricing process.

 ## Technologies Used:
-- [Add any relevant technologies here]
+- JavaScript
+- HTML
+- CSS

 ---

 Developed by **Yaniv Logi**.